Easy-DCBot/DCBot-API/API.md

 # Get

 **get('/')**
-Send you The Name and the Version of the Bot .
+Send you The Name and the Version of the Bot.

 **get('getbots')**
 Send you the list of your Bots.